yinchunhui-ahu/Location-aware_Deep_Collaborative_Filtering/README.md

 This is the implementation of our paper:

 Yiwen Zhang, Chunhui Yin, Qilin Wu*, Qiang He and Haibin Zhu.
 [Location-aware Deep Collaborative Filtering for Service Recommendation](https://ieeexplore.ieee.org/document/8805172), IEEE Transactions on Systems, Man, and Cybernetics: Systems.
 10.1109/TSMC.2019.2931723, 2019.
+(SCI)

 Developer: Chun-hui Yin

 Affiliate: [Big Data and Cloud Service Lab](http://bigdata.ahu.edu.cn), Anhui University

-Last updated: 2019/9/5
+Last updated: 2019/10/05

 **Please cite our paper if you use our codes.
 Thanks!**